Emily Wilson (classicist)

-Emily Rose Caroline Wilson (born 1971) is a British-American classicist, author, translator, and Professor of Classical Studies at the University of Pennsylvania.
-In 2018, Wilson's translation of Homer's Odyssey became the first by a woman into English verse.
-Her translation of the Iliad was released in 2023.
+Emily Wilson (born 1971) is a British and American classicist and translator.
+She is a professor of classical studies at the University of Pennsylvania.
+Her translation of Homer's Odyssey, published in 2017, is the first by a woman into English verse.
+Her translation of the Iliad was published in 2023.

-Wilson is also the author of several books, including Mocked with Death: Tragic Overliving from Sophocles to Milton (2004), The Death of Socrates: Hero, Villain, Chatterbox, Saint (2007), and The Greatest Empire: A Life of Seneca (2014).
+Wilson is the author of several books, including Mocked with Death: Tragic Overliving from Sophocles to Milton (2004), The Death of Socrates: Hero, Villain, Chatterbox, Saint (2007) and The Greatest Empire: A Life of Seneca (2014).

 Early life and education

 Wilson was born in 1971 in Oxford, England.
-Her parents are Katherine Duncan-Jones, who was a scholar of Elizabethan literature, and A. N. Wilson, an English writer.
+Her mother, Katherine Duncan-Jones, was a scholar of Elizabethan literature.
+Her father, A. N. Wilson, is a writer.
 Her maternal uncle was a scholar of Roman history at the University of Cambridge, and her maternal grandmother, Elsie Duncan-Jones, was a scholar at the University of Birmingham, as was her maternal grandfather.
-Her younger sister is Bee Wilson, who became a food writer.
+Her younger sister is the food writer Bee Wilson.

-Wilson graduated from Balliol College, Oxford, in 1994 with a B.A. in literae humaniores, classical literature, and philosophy.
-She completed an M.Phil. in English Renaissance literature at Corpus Christi College, Oxford, in 1996 and a Ph.D. in classical and comparative literature at Yale University in 2001.
+In 1994, Wilson received a B.A. in Greats from Balliol College, Oxford.
+She then completed an M.Phil. in English Renaissance literature at Corpus Christi College, Oxford, in 1996 and a Ph.D. in classical and comparative literature at Yale University in 2001.

 Wilson received the 2003 Charles Bernheimer Prize from the American Comparative Literature Association for her dissertation Why Do I Overlive?: Greek, Latin and English Tragic Survival.